Summer Classes for Kids

 RCU Rock the Riverfront

 Registration is open for the RCU Foundation Rock the Riverfront featuring the Charity Classic.
-The event will celebrate 27 years of running and walking to support organizations that make a difference in the communities that Royal Credit Union (Royal) serves.
 Proceeds from the event will benefit three partner charities: Chippewa Valley Theatre Guild in Eau Claire, The Heyde Center for the Arts in Chippewa Falls and Northern Star Theatre Company in Rice Lake.
-Arts organizations were the first to close their doors at the start of the global pandemic and will likely be the last to reopen.
 This partnership will help these groups operate during this time of great need.
-Rock the Riverfront featuring the Charity Classic is raising the curtain, supporting the arts, and letting you set the stage for your own adventure!

-Registration for this virtual event will be open through June 26 with special early bird pricing ending on April 4.
-Participants can run or walk the 10K or 2 mile routes and youth can take part in a 1/2 mile course anytime between June 5 and June 28.
+Registration for this virtual event is open Now through June 26.
+Participants can run or walk anytime between June 5 and June 28.
 Registration details are available at www.rcu.org/race.
+Please sign up and vote for the Theatre Guild!

 Make a Donation to our 40th Anniversary